coryjennings93/budget-friendly/README.md

 3. Run `npm run dev` to start the development server (built with Vite).

 Feel free to contribute to the project or provide feedback to enhance its functionality and usability.

+PS: This is an updated version of an older project I had started a couple years back.